 - Prescribe a best response for a firm and/or the government to an environmental problem;

-- Critically asses the effectiveness of environmental and development policies.
+- Critically asses the effectiveness of environmental policies.

-- Design firms’ and governments’ environmental and development policies so that the effects may be critically evaluated.
+- Design firms’ and governments’ environmental policies so that the effects may be critically evaluated.

 Main topics are: